HOW TO BECOME A MEDICAL MARIJUANA PATIENT CAREGIVER IN MISSOURI

 Why should I apply to be a medical marijuana patient caregiver?

 There are many different reasons why a medical marijuana patient may not be able to visit a dispensary on their own.
-They may be a minor, disabled, hospitalized, etc. Regardless of the reason, as a designated caregiver for them, you have the legal right to possess, purchase, and transport cannabis products for use by a qualified patient.
+They may be a minor, disabled, hospitalized, or have mobility or transportation challenges.
+Regardless of the reason, as a designated caregiver for them, you have the legal right to possess, purchase, and transport cannabis products for use by a qualified patient.
 Similar to that of a patient I.D. card, a caregiver card allows you access to medical marijuana dispensaries and their products for shopping the various solutions that can address your loved one's needs.

 Who qualifies as a primary caregiver?

 According to the Missouri Department of Health & Senior Services, the term "Primary Caregiver" is defined as an individual 21 years of age or older who has significant responsibility for managing the well-being of a qualifying patient.

 When a qualified medical marijuana patient wishes to name you as their primary caregiver, the process is relatively simple:

 First, they must fill out a Patient Authorization Form for your use and provide you with their patient I.D. number.

 Please note: The patient will receive this number upon approval of their application, and will begin with "PAT."

 Next, you will need to register online with the Complia application portal.
 Click 'Register' in the top right corner of the browser window to begin.
 Be sure to select the Patient/Caregiver option as the type of application you wish to get started with.
 Only applications submitted through the online registry will be accepted.

 After registering, you can complete an application by logging into the Complia portal.
 Upon login, click on “Create Application” and “New Caregiver Registration”.